Add Your Heading Text Here

 In this article, we’ll explore how to automate the process using Scrapingdog’s Google Maps API and Python.

-Whether you’re looking to extract reviews, phone numbers, or other key details, this guide will show you how to efficiently scrape Google Maps dat to generate local leads or even B2B leads depending upon the business you do.
+Whether you’re looking to extract reviews, phone numbers, or other key details, this guide will show you how to efficiently scrape Google Maps data to generate local leads or even B2B leads, depending on the business you do.

 Where Can You Use this Scraped Data from Google Maps?